JonathonMifsud/BatchArtemisSRAMiner/README.md

 5. Run blastnr and blastnt
 6. Generate a summary table

+The large files e.g., raw and trimmed reads and abundance files are stored in /scratch/ while the smaller files tend to be in /project/

 ### Custom Blasts
 The custom blast scripts are useful for running other blasts, but they require some adjustments to be compatible with the final summary table scripts.